Californians exceeded mandatory water conservation target in June

-SACRAMENTO, Calif.
-(Reuters) - Californians reduced their water use by more than 27 percent in June, exceeding the amount ordered by Democratic Governor Jerry Brown in the state’s first-ever mandatory conservation rules amid an ongoing catastrophic drought, authorities said.
+SACRAMENTO, Calif., July 30 (Reuters) - Californians reduced their water use by more than 27 percent in June, exceeding the amount ordered by Democratic Governor Jerry Brown in the state’s first-ever mandatory conservation rules amid an ongoing catastrophic drought, authorities said.

 The successful cutback in water use in the first month since Brown’s order was particularly notable because June was the hottest on record for the state.